erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

   - /about.html
 ---
 Hello,

-from Nov.
+since Nov.
 2018, I am on an "advanced research position" at INRIA, in the [WIDE team](https://team.inria.fr/wide/team/).
 My current and main topic of research is the study of [black-box algorithms](https://github.com/erwanlemerrer/blackbox-algorithms) in the context of recommender systems, and the attached scalable computation.

 I was a senior research scientist at Technicolor R&I (2009-2018), where I worked on scalable storage, processing and machine learning for data analytics and monitoring of home devices.
 I own a PhD on distributed systems from University of Rennes 1, and a background on peer-to-peer systems, and graph mining/algorithms.
 My Ph.D. thesis was financed by Orange Labs (where I stayed btw 2004-2007).
 I obtained my habilitation (HDR) on November 2016 from University of Rennes 1.